grumpyjames/birding-almanac/features/a-200-bird-year/part-29-inverewe-and-loch-maree.md

 itself, so we give it a go.

-The first part of this drive North is alongside the parts of Loch Ewe we've already given a lot of scanning time too from the gardens.
+The first part of this drive North is alongside the parts of Loch Ewe we've already given a lot of scanning time to from the gardens.
 As such, we don't pay an enormous amount of attention.
 The Loch widens out as we get past the Isle of Ewe, and the view from the road does too.
 We agree that this area needs focus, and that AB2 should be